 Applications for this $500 scholarship awarded by the West Michigan chapter of the National Association for Legal Professionals are typically due in the fall of each year.
 For further information, visit the chapter website: http://www.nalsofmichigan.org/Scholarship.html

 Warner, Norcross & Judd Paralegal Assistant Scholarship

 This scholarship for a student of “ethnic minority status majoring in paralegal studies” is administered by the Grand Rapids Community Foundation.
 A description of the scholarship and a scholarship application are on the Foundation web site: http://www.grfoundation.org/scholarships

 Legal Assistants Section of Grand Rapids Bar Association Scholarship

 The Legal Assistants Section of the Grand Rapids Bar Association offers an annual scholarship to students majoring in Legal Studies or Paralegal Studies at Grand Valley and several other West Michigan universities.
 Applications are generally due on the last Friday of May each year.
-For 2012 the deadline is June 8.
-Application material can be found at: http://www.grbar.org/displaycommon.cfm?an=1&subarticlenbr=102
+For 2012 the deadline in June 8.
+Application material can be found at http://www.grbar.org/displaycommon.cfm?an=1&subarticlenbr=102

 CONTACT THE FINANCIAL AID OFFICE (616) 331-3234 Office of Financial Aid.
 Application deadlines for scholarships vary.